Home

 Here are some things you’ll find in the back matter:

-Step 3: Rules and Guidelines for Proper Ebook Formatting
+Step 3: Rules and Guidelines for eBook Formatting

 Formatting ebooks is a relatively simple process with the right software.
 There are many aspects of formatting that you don't have to worry about with ebooks, such as fonts (since ereaders have their own fonts), trim sizes, margins, etc.